 This is the default parameters for a one-time survey:

-Scroll down and select Custom under Select Time Series Interval and Select Collected Data under What kind of data do you want to use for your analysis?
+Scroll down and select Custom under Select Time Series Interval and Select Collected Data under Which date value do you want to use for your custom time series?

 Also, select base date, in this example When would you like to receive your supplies request?